The presiding priest over the baptism ceremony of Jesus was John the baptist.

 33 Even I did not know him, but the very One who sent me to baptize in water said to me, 'Whoever it is upon whom you see the spirit coming down and remaining, this is the one that baptizes in holy spirit' (John 1).

 Had John not been possessed by someone, he certainly would have recognised his cousin!
-So John was possessed by an angel who had never seen Jesus.
+So John was possessed by an angel who had never seen the fleshly Jesus.
 So obviously all angels cannot see everything going on down here.
 But which angel possessed him?
-We know it wasn't Michael and the only other angel explicitly named in the bible is Gabriel.
+We know it wasn't Michael and the only other angel explicitly named in the bible (apart from Satan) is Gabriel.
 Also he was specifically named as the angel through whom John was named.

 16 Also, he will go ahead in sight of/before him